 In addition to teaching Neeley would serve as principal of the "Central school at Kenton" and in 1902 was elected as Probate Judge for Hardin County by "a majority of ninety-eight votes."
 He would be reelected to a second term in 1904 and due to "popular approval" won a third term on the bench in 1906.

 Eurotis Neeley retired as judge in February 1909 and for the remainder of his life worked on his farm and maintained memberships in several fraternal groups, including the Latham Lodge #154 of Free and Accepted Masons, the Knights Templars, the Odd Fellows and the Modern Woodmen of America.
 Eurotis Neeley died at age 59 on March 22, 1922 and was later interred at the Woodlawn Cemetery in Ada, Ohio.
-Byrd Neeley survived her husband by sixteen years and following her death in 1938 was interred at the same cemetery as her husband.
+Byrd Neeley survived her husband by sixteen years and following her death in 1938 was interred in the same cemetery as her husband.